 ALSO READJayalalithaa is under constant monitoring, says Apollo Hospitals Leaders condole death of Jayalalithaa; Stalin calls her iron lady Stalin raises doubts over statement of Tamil Nadu CM Jayalalithaa Hard to score brownie points in Jallikattu episode Cauvery row: DMK seeks PM's intervention to solve crisis

+Therefore, there is no need to uphold her memory by just naming schemes after her," Dinakaran said in an apparent reference to Stalin taking exception to some government schemes named after her.
+The DMK leader had also wanted such schemes to be renamed.
+"Stalin should withdraw the brazen slander used against Puratchi Thalaivi Amma and issue a public apology," Dinakaran demanded.
 Referring to certain gaffe made by Stalin on Chief Minister Edappadi K Palaniswami and the Cauvery Management Board, the AIADMK leader ridiculed him and asked the DMK working president to stop making public comments without verifying accompanying notes.